How to Train Your Advisor: Steering Black-Box LLMs with Advisor Models: Evaluation

+We train advisor models on Qwen models~\citep{qwen2.5, qwen3technicalreport} with student models from the GPT and Gemini families \citep{openai2024mini,gpt41,gemini25}.
+Advisor/Student configurations for each domain are in Figure \ref{fig:ood_results}, and were selected for capability/cost considerations (e.g., stronger models for RuleArena Taxes, Gemini models for SWE Agent Efficiency\footnote{We had access to Gemini credits when it came time to run the most expensive multi-turn SWE Agent Efficiency domain.}).
+Training details are in Appendix \ref{sec:training_details}.
+We further provide ablations with Llama models as advisors in Appendix \ref{app:llama}.

-We compare the performance of our \Sys{}-trained pipelines against an un-optimized baseline and the state-of-the-art static prompt optimizer GEPA~\citep{agrawal2025gepareflectivepromptevolution}.
-For fair comparison, GEPA was allowed to access the reward function an equivalent number of times to \Sys{} training.
+To measure improvement, we compare the performance of our \Sys{}-trained pipelines to the pipeline before training (i.e., untrained advisor) and the student on its own.
+Additionally, we baseline against GEPA~\citep{agrawal2025gepareflectivepromptevolution}, a state-of-the-art static prompt optimizer that iteratively self-reflects over sampled traces.
+For fair comparison, GEPA was allowed to access the reward function an equivalent number of times as in \Sys{} training.
+The GEPA baseline was not run for SWE Agent Efficiency as the method is not optimized for multi-turn tasks and there's a high cost associated with training on the domain.
+Instead, for this domain only, we compare against directly prompting the student-only baseline agent to be more efficient.